Avik-creator/NewsApp/README.md

 # NewsApp
-It contained All the Projects that I will make in React
+It is made using React and NewsAPI